Matt Heath (footballer): Colchester United

 After being loaned out to then-Football League Championship side Colchester United for the remainder of the season, Heath joined them on a permanent basis on 13 May 2008.
 On 2 March 2009, Heath joined Brighton & Hove Albion on loan for a month.
 Heath scored on his debut for the Albion against Leyton Orient on 8 March 2009, and went on to play six games during his loan spell.
 Heath then went on loan to Essex rivals Southend United on 30 July 2009 for an initial one-month loan deal.

 On 4 May 2011, Heath signed a new one-year deal, having featured 29 times in the 2010–11 season.
 Heath was offered and signed a new one-year contract to extend his stay at the club on 2 May 2012, having made more than 100 appearances for the U's.

 After featuring in only six league games for the club during the 2012–13 season, Heath was released by the club following the expiration of his contract.
 He had made 91 league appearances in five years with the U's.

 Northampton Town

 Heath signed for Northampton Town on 1 August 2013 on a non-contract basis after appearing in a friendly for the club against his former team Leicester City.
 He linked up with Aidy Boothroyd, whom he played under at Colchester, helping to provide more cover in the centre of defence.

 On 2 January 2014, Heath left Northampton Town upon the expiry of his contract.

 Two days later, Heath signed for Conference North side Harrogate Town.

+Askahm Bryan College

+Heath teaches sport for Askahm Bryan College.
+He also runs the College football alongside former Tadcaster Albion teammate Rob Youhill.